NREL/PRAS/docs/src/PRAS/sysmodelspec.md

 move between these states randomly over time, according to provided state transition probabilities.
-Unavailable storages cannot inject power into or withdraw power from the grid, but they do maintain their energy state of charge during an outage (minus any carryover losses occuring over time).
+Unavailable storages cannot inject power into or withdraw power from the grid, but they do maintain their energy state of charge during an outage (minus any carryover losses occurring over time).

 ## Generator-Storages